UoM-MSc-Robotics-2024-Team-1/t1_leo_nav/README.md

 The `t1_nav` package is focused on navigation and includes:

 - Integration with `nav2` and Behavior Trees for advanced navigation strategies.

+- There are scripts that are currently underdevelopment but still function and can be looked at for self learning
   - `explore.py` for autonomous navigation and mapping.
-- `custom_map_saver_node.py` to save maps to your system.
+  - `custom_map_saver_node.py` to save maps to your system automatically.
   - `nav_point.py` to publish teleop twist commands for rover movement.
-- `simple_nav.py` for waypoint navigation.
+  - `simple_nav.py` for waypoint navigation using nav2 (uses `robot_navigate.py`).
-- `robot_navigate.py` containing various functions for navigation.
+  - `robot_navigate.py` containing various functions for navigation using nav2.
+  - ignore other scripts

 The main launch file is `t1_nav`, though `t1_rover` can also be launched independently.